 What kind of fabric is reality woven from?
 I remember my youth reading a physics book by Brian Greene who popularized string theory with its many and varied dimensions, and the super-cooled higgs field that was the precondition for the big bang.
 My early mind was shaped by science.
 However, once I made contact with … Continue reading Pan Psychism’s Fitness

 What it means to be human is to have a set of limitations and potentialities and somewhere therein our short life is rooted.
-In there the trials and tribulations of social life happens.
-With social life language evolved.
-This natural language, of which all other artificially contrived languages arise from, comes in the form … Continue reading All Too Human
+As an infant, we can darken the entire world by simply closing our eyes.
+With this great power we understand our free will, and as we grow older, we impress on the … Continue reading All Too Human

 Great nations write their autobiographies in three manuscripts, the book of their deeds, the book of their words and the book of their art.
 Not one of these books can be understood unless we read the two others, but of the three the only trustworthy one is the last. -JOHN RUSKIN The History of Venice, … Continue reading Psychology and its Artistic Counterparts.

 Principles of Psychology: The Mind-Stuff Theory Evolutionary Psychology Demands a Mind-Dust.
 In a general theory of evolution the inorganic comes first, then the lowest forms of animal and vegetable life, then forms of life that possess mentality, and finally those like ourselves that possess it in a high degree.
 As long as we keep … Continue reading William James: The Mind-Stuff Theory

 What started the Trojan war?
 Was it a wedding of the Gods, where the uninvited, Discordia, throws a gilded, golden apple on the fabled table, saying, “To the fairest”?
 Sitting there at this wedding table, Zeus wisely decides to not get involved and chooses a mortal man, Paris, to give the golden apple to one … Continue reading The Rage of Achilles